ledestin/blog/_posts/2022-02-16-an-unsatistying-escape.markdown

 * [You're Not Lazy: How to Live a Chaotically Organised Life](https://www.youtube.com/watch?v=A2sS00egAzg)
 * [You Don't Hate It: How to NOT Quit Everything You Start](https://www.youtube.com/watch?v=Q7t-NODaULg&t=913s)
 * [Organised Chaos: Bundle](https://lizziefilips.gumroad.com/l/krcnc)

+> It looks like work to them, but it feels like play to me.
+And that's how I know no one can compete with me on it.
+Because I'm just playing 16 hours a day.
+-- Naval Ravikant